googleads/google-ads-java/README.md

     # uses multiple manager account + OAuth pairs.
     #
     # api.googleads.loginCustomerId=INSERT_LOGIN_CUSTOEMR_ID_HERE

+    # By default, this library uses reflection to build the ApiCatalog.
+    # In order to reduce latency when creating service clients, users can set
+    # api.googleads.enableGeneratedCatalog=true, which will use a pre-generated
+    # ApiCatalog that does not use reflection.
+Excluding this property from the
+    # ads.properties file or using any value other than true will result in the
+    # default behavior.
+This feature is still experimental.
+    #
+    # api.googleads.enableGeneratedCatalog=true

 This configuration file format is similar to the format used in the AdWords API's